 ICP licensing requirement for CDN hosting

 The prerequisite to set up a China-based CDN is to become a licensed ICP (Internet Content Provider).
 Chinese government issues the license to permit websites to be hosted on China-based servers.

 Now, the application process may take quite some time to complete and the associated cost may also be quite significant.
 Hence, as an alternative, companies go for near-China CDNs to expand their reach in the Asian markets.
-Near-China CDNs are not precisely within the geographic boundaries but are found in Japan, Korea or other neighbouring locations.
+Near-China CDNs are not precisely within the geographic boundaries but are found in Japan, Korea, or other neighboring locations.

-The near-China CDNs offer a lot of benefits of the Chinese CDNs because of its proximity to the country compared to other global CDNs.
+The near-China CDNs offer a lot of benefits to the Chinese CDNs because of their proximity to the country compared to other global CDNs.

 By taking advantage of the servers from the regions in China's proximity, such as a CDN in Singapore or Hong Kong, the companies can enhance their overall speed performance in the country.
 However, this strategy doesn't entirely eliminate latency issues and is also not as lucrative as hosting on a China-based CDN.
 CDN and the hosting costs can, as a matter of fact, be more in other Asian countries than in the West.

 In the upcoming episode, we will continue exploring the pros and cons of onshore and offshore CDNs as well as the requirements for ICP license for content delivery in China.